 - Fostering a culture of co-operation

-BRISK2 launched in 2017 and follows in the footsteps of BRISK, which ran from 2011 until its completion in 2015, funding hundreds of research visits across Europe.
-BRISK was focused on thermal conversion research projects.
-BRISK2 has a broader scope and welcomes applications from any researcher or team of researchers working in biofuels.
+BRISK2 launched in 2017 and follows in the footsteps of the first Biofuels Research Infrastructure for Sharing Knowledge, which ran from 2011 until completion in 2015.
+It funded hundreds of research visits across Europe.
+BRISK was focused on thermal conversion research projects, whereas BRISK2 has a broader scope, welcoming applications from any researcher or team of researchers working in biofuels, including biological conversion.